amhtj/Diffusion-Handwriting-Generation/readme.md

 A number of errors have been found, most of which are related to how the Tensorflow has changed (2.3 vs. 2.12).
 Internal mathematical functions have been changed, due to which we observe a discrepancy in the final sizes of tensors.

 The model was launched on a HSE supercomputer, via a connection to Mountain Duck.
-Unfortunately, the problem with the slash did not allow to continue training, which is why the calculations were transferred to another supercomputer (VTB).

 Results of the generation: without weights (1) and with authors weights (2):